High Farm, Station Road

 Also known as Odsey Way Farm, Ashwell Street Farm and Flint Hall.

 In 1995, the original farmhouse, with farm buildings and 3 acres of land, was sold by Hertfordshire County Council and renamed Flittons Farm.
-Remaining 145 acres of land and associated cottage in Station Road continued as High Farm.
-The cottage and farm buildings were sold off in 2020 and the cottage was sold on and renamed Walnut Tree Cottage.
-The farm buildings were converted to two dwellings in 2021.
-The 145 acres of land were retained by Hertfordshire County Council and let to tenants.
+The remaining 145 acres of land and associated cottage at 74 Station Road continued under the name High Farm.
+Subsequently, in 2020 following the death of the tenant, the cottage farmhouse and its modern Atcost farm buildings were sold off by the Council.
+The cottage was sold on and renamed Walnut Tree Cottage.
+The modern farm buildings were converted to two dwellings in 2021.
+The 145 acres of land were retained by Hertfordshire County Council and let to new tenants.

 History